 - Rev. Harold T. Branch initiated Unified Budget System.

-- Church membership voted to relocate on Greenwood Dr.
+- The church membership voted to relocate to Greenwood Dr.

 - Purchase of Church Annex.